ryanturnerwebdev/netbox/docs/models/circuits/circuit.md

 ### Distance

-!!! info "This field was introduced in NetBox v4.2."
+:::info "This field was introduced in NetBox v4.2."

 The distance between the circuit's two endpoints, including a unit designation (e.g. 100 meters or 25 feet).